Kitchen torn apart? Everything you need to know to set up a temporary kitchen during a remodel plus tons of practical tips for surviving the process!

-Favorite Tip: Plan for a simple station for washing dishes and accept the inconvenience is only temporary.
+Plan for a simple station for washing dishes and accept the inconvenience as only temporary.

 Even with all my planning I never knew from day to day where the workers would be at any given time.
 Our contractors were good about giving us a general idea of the steps in the process.

 If a lot of electrical work was happening I knew to plan for a crockpot meal because I was going to lose circuits at some point during the day.
 A crockpot can be plugged into any available working outlet if necessary or make something easy like sandwiches.

 There were also days equipment was all over the place and I could barely even see the refrigerator or stove.
 I just had to tell myself it was MY house and tiptoe around the tools and obstacles.
 Our workers always cleaned up at the end of the day.

 I can’t emphasize enough how important it is to educate yourself as to what you want, what can be expected and how your contractor will be communicating with you during the project.

 (I was given these Property Brothers gnomes during a blogger Christmas party and they were our “Gnomes on the Shelf” during Christmas and beyond.
 Find humor where you can, my friends!)